 If the claim is defended, then the case will need to proceed to a small claim hearing unless an agreement or settlement is reached beforehand.
 The court will send both parties a proposed allocation to the small claims track along with a Directions Questionnaire.

-The Directions Questionnaire will ask you details about your claim in preparation for the hearing, including proposed court location, any expert evidence, witnesses and any hearing dates to avoid.
+The Directions Questionnaire will ask you details about your claim in preparation for a hearing, including the proposed track, court location, any expert evidence, witnesses and if there are hearing dates to avoid.

-Once both parties have submitted a Directions Questionnaire, this will lead to an order from the court giving a date for the hearing, exchange of evidence and a date for paying the hearing fee.
+Once both parties have submitted a Directions Questionnaire, this will lead to an order from the court confirming the track and giving a date for the hearing, exchange of evidence and a date for paying the hearing fee.

-As with the Issue Fee, the Hearing Fee will be based on the amount claimed:
+As with the other small claims court fees, the hearing fee for a small claim hearing will be based on the amount being claimed:

 Small Claims Mediation Service Cost.